ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 ## DTLS

-DTLS {{RFC6347}} is based on TLS, but differs in that it is designed to run over UDP instead of TCP.
+DTLS (Datagram Transport Layer Security) {{RFC6347}} is based on TLS, but differs in that it is designed to run over UDP instead of TCP.
 Since UDP does not guarantee ordering or reliability, DTLS modifies the protocol to make sure it can still provide the same security guarantees as TLS.
 DTLS was designed to be as close to TLS as possible, so this document will assume that all properties from TLS are carried over except where specified.

 ### Protocol Description